Privacy Policy

 De-identified information, including images and reports, may be used by us or provided to our suppliers and other third parties for the purposes of research and product development.
 This includes the development and training of software to assist diagnosis.

-We may use or disclose your personal information in other circumstances if you have given your consent, orwhere required or permitted by law.
+We may use or disclose your personal information in other circumstances if you have given your consent, or where otherwise required or permitted by law.

 What happens if we do not collect your personal information?

-We subject to a range of rules relating to the periods for which health information and records must be retained.
-We will retain health information about you:
+We are subject to a range of rules relating to the periods for which health information and records must be retained.
+We are required to retain health information about you:

 • for at least 7 years from the last occasion on which we provided a health service to you – if we collected the information when you were 18 years old or older; or